Photographer: Yoel Levy ©️

 The preeminent Israeli pianist Michal Tal enjoys a busy and versatile international career, performing throughout to great acclaim.
 She presents at her concerts "A breathtaking performance" (Tel Aviv) and "Imaginative fingers" (London).

 Her numerous performances include recitals, performances with orchestra and chamber music as well as lecture concerts.
-She is also invited frequently to teach and give masterclasses as well as invitations to judge in national and international piano competitions, such as The Tchaikovsky conservatory (Moscow), the Beijing Conservatory, the HKAPA (Hong Kong), Ecole Normal (Paris), the Birmingham Royal Conservatory, The Euro Arts festival (Halle, Germany), The university of New York, The Boston Conservatory, The New England Conservatory, Montclair university, the Primavera Pianistica piano festival, the Chethams piano festival, The piano festival in Tirana and the Musicfest Perugia Festival.
+She is also invited frequently to teach and give masterclasses as well as invitations to judge in national and international piano competitions, such as The Tchaikovsky conservatory (Moscow), the Beijing Conservatory, the HKAPA (Hong Kong), Ecole Normal (Paris), the Birmingham Royal Conservatory, The Euro Arts festival (Halle, Germany), The university of New York, The Boston Conservatory, The New England Conservatory, Montclair university, the Primavera Pianistica piano festival, the Chethams piano festival, the piano festival in Tirana, UK Trinity Music And Dance international competition, The Zhongsin international music competition and the Musicfest Perugia Festival.

 Michal Tal is the prize winner of many competitions such as the first prize at the international competition in Dallas, the Jerusalem Symphony Competition first prize, the America-Israel Cultural Foundation and the ministry of education and culture prize, and the prestigious Rosenblum Prize for the performing arts.

-She played under the baton of Leonard Slatkin, Eduardo Mata and Luciano Berio.
-She studied at The Tel Aviv Academy of music, Indiana University, The Juilliard School and State University of New York in Stony Brook.
+Michal Tal studied at The Tel Aviv Academy of music, Indiana University, The Juilliard School and State University of New York in Stony Brook.
 She studied with Prof. Arie Vardi, Richard Goode, and Gilbert Kalish.
-Among her coaches were Leon Fleischer, Peter Serkin, Julius Levinne, Janos Starker, James Buswell and Joel Krosnick.
+Among her coaches were Leon Fleischer, Peter Serkin, Julius Levinne, Janos Starker, and Joel Krosnick.
 She received her PHD at the Hebrew University in Jerusalem under the supervision of Prof. Jehoash Hirshberg.